scrawlon/CSS-Animation-Blocks/README.md

 },
 ```

-Now reload the page, and each block should have a slight pause before fading in.
+Reload the page, and each block should have a slight pause before fading in.
 You can add a different groupOffset for each object in an _"animations"_ array.
 Trying copy the _"groupOffset"_ from the _".box"_ element and adding it to the first animation in the _"titleBlock"_.
 That should make the _"h1"_ elements appear one-at-a-time, as each _".box"_ turns red.

 What if you want all animations in a block to have the same groupOffset?
 It's possible to set a default offset for an entire block in the configuration settings.